grepharder/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.md

-# 0x03 Learning about Universal Links and fuzzing URL Schemes on iOS with Frida
+# 0x03 Learning about Universal Links and Fuzzing URL Schemes on iOS with Frida

 Ever wondered what happens under-the-hood when you click on a telephone number on a webpage or email?
 Or why is it possible that you click on a link to the Android Play or Apple App Store and it opens your app instead of opening that as a normal link.